 Each player will control one company and ultimately control its destiny.
 Over the course of the game, you’ll also get the chance to invest in stocks of other companies that will fluctuate throughout the course of the game depending on how well you’re doing.

 In Panamax, the player with the most money is going to win.
 Notice, I didn’t say anything about the most successful shipping company.
 In a case of art imitating life, you don’t have to have the most successful company to win.
 In fact, in certain cases, it might be better to tank your company and let it implode.
-If a bunch of your opponents have heavily invested in your company it might be worth your while to let it tank.
+If your opponents have heavily invested in your company, it might be worth your while to let it tank.

 Where are the dice, though?